 Prerequisites.
 Applicants for admission must have received the baccalaureate degree from an accredited university or college and must have completed a minimum of 30 semester credit hours in the biological and physical sciences.
 The Aptitude Test portion of the Graduate Record Examination is required of all applicants.
-An applicant will not be accepted at the MS level unless at least one member of the departmental graduate faculty agrees to act as the applicant's adviser.
-A majority of the departmental graduate faculty must approve applicants at the PhD level.
+A majority of the departmental graduate faculty must approve applicants.

 The Master of Science Degree.
 In addition to the general requirements for the degree, the following departmental requirements must be met in attaining 30 credit hours with thesis.
-The plan of study must include six credit hours in MICR 5000 and one credit hour in MICR 5160.
+The plan of study must include six thesis hours and one credit hour microbiology seminar for the traditional degree.
 An accelerated MS degree is available that is largely coursework and literature based, which allows completion of the degree in as little as 12 months.
-Literature research includes at least six credit hours in MICR 5990.
+Literature research includes at least six credit hours in independent study.